darapheaktin/darapheaktin.github.io/content/research/_index.md

 ---
 title: "Research"
 description: "***Economic models start the questions; empirical evidence brings the answers.***"
-#layout: "research"  # We’ll create this custom layout in Step 3
 ---

 <br>

 Inspired by the adage “***the road to hell is paved with good intentions***,” my research explores how welfare policies like child benefits impact economic outcomes and recipients themselves.
 By modeling behavioral responses and the tax burdens needed to finance these policies, I study how to design welfare programs that achieve genuine support, balancing efficiency and equity to help vulnerable populations effectively.

 <br>